-Examples, solutions, videos, activities and worksheets that are suitable for A Level Maths to help students answer questions on integration.
+These lessons, with video lessons, examples and step-by-step solutions, are suitable for A Level Maths to help students answer questions on integration.

 The following diagrams show some examples of Integration Rules: Power Rule, Exponential Rule, Constant Multiple, Absolute Value, Sums and Difference.
 Scroll down the page for more examples and solutions on how to integrate using some rules of integrals.